-SSH users can connect to a server using the WordPress command line interface, wp-cli.
+SSH users can connect to a server from their preferred terminal.
+After connecting, they can use tools such as the WordPress command line interface, WP-CLI.
 In simple terms, SSH users need no special software to connect to a server and have access to a powerful set of commands not available to SFTP users.

 Do I need an SFTP/SSH user?